 (The JUDGE beats with his

-of the kind or quality used in commerce; average or inferior
+of the kind or quality used in sale; average or inferior

 I object to this

-a document stating the facts and points of law of a client's case
+a document stating the points of law of a client's case

 In marked contrast, DRUMMOND packs away his

 brief in a tattered leather case; but no one comes near him.

 a quarrel about petty points

 Then they’d stop all this

 an answer indicating why a suit should be dismissed

 (He takes a deep breath, then turns abruptly) Cates, I’ll change your